 <g:mpn>, <g:brand>, <g:shipping> – additional data, if available

-A good product feed should contain complete and up-to-date information about the products.
+A good product file should contain complete and up-to-date information about the products.

 The most important fields are: